domke012-cyber/anaplan-connector-docs/terms-of-service.md

 ## 3. User Requirements
 To use this Add-on, you must:
 - Have a valid Google account
-- Have access to Google Sheets
+- Have access to Google Sheets™
 - Have valid Anaplan credentials
 - Have appropriate permissions in Anaplan to access the data you wish to export